FearlessNite345/denalistaterp-docs/src/content/docs/docs/sops/ems.md

 ### **Introduction**

-EMS in **Fearless Roleplay (FRP)** just need to follow a few basic rules to ensure fair and smooth gameplay.
+EMS in **Denali State Roleplay (DSRP)** just need to follow a few basic rules to ensure fair and smooth gameplay.
 No extensive training is required—just common sense and a willingness to follow the server guidelines.

 :::note
 This SOP is intentionally simple: follow the basic rules and maintain good behavior.